simonsedge/computer-science/README.md

    - in order for the RAM + CPU brain to be used, needs to handle input and output.
 An input device can be the keyboard, the output device the monitor
    - Input/Output (I/O) refers to the communication between a computer system and the external world, including devices like keyboards, monitors, and printers.

-13. Kernels
+13. Operating system kernel (like windows, linux, mac)
-   - the reason why programmers dont have to worry about how all the CPU + RAM + I/O fit together. its like operating systems inside OSs (MacOs, windows, linux) that manage hardware resources via     device drivers
+   - the reason why programmers dont have to worry about how all the CPU + RAM + I/O fit together.
+OS's manage hardware resources via device drivers
    - the kernel is the core component of an operating system, managing system resources, and facilitating communication between hardware and software.
+   - sits between hardware and software

 14. Shell
    - if i wanted to start hacking on the operating system, the shell is the first entry point. it's a program that exposes the operating system (say kernel) to the end user. it takes a line of text as input and produces an output in the CLI